icopy-site/awesome/docs/awesome/awesome-PICO-8.md

 - [Tron Lightcycle game from scratch](https://youtu.be/ZuaLuMhwcc8) - A quick introduction to PICO-8 writing a game from scratch.
 - [A PICO-8 Spaceshooter in 16 GIFs](https://ztiromoritz.github.io/pico-8-shooter/) - Screencaptures of writing a Spaceshooter game step by step.
 - [Token optimization](https://github.com/seleb/PICO-8-Token-Optimizations) - tips&tricks for saving tokens.
-- [Tweetjam, BBS thread](https://www.lexaloffle.com/bbs/?tid=3726) - cards which code fits in a tweet (https://github.com/felipebueno/awesome-PICO-8/blob/master/really useful to learn some fun techniques).
+- [Tweetjam, BBS thread](https://www.lexaloffle.com/bbs/?tid=3726) - cards which code fits in a tweet (really useful to learn some fun techniques).
 - [Sample code on the BBS](https://www.lexaloffle.com/bbs/?search=sample+code) - the search is not 100% accurate, but some of those cards features some nice tricks you can re-use in your future code.
 - [Newgrounds Medals Tutorial](https://github.com/Bigaston/pico-8-newgrounds-tutorial) - a little tutorial to add Newgrounds Medals to PICO-8 games.